AndroidCrypto/Android_Advanced_NFC_NfcA_App/README.md

 You retrieve the "receive buffer size" of your device with the simple NfcA call:
 `int maxTransceiveLength = nfcA.getMaxTransceiveLength();`

-For e.g., my Samsung device gives me a size 253 for the buffer, so I'm been able to **fastread around 60 pages** in one run (60 pages * 4 bytes each = 240 bytes, this includes some protocol overhead bytes).
-Please be aware that each device may have a different buffer size and you cannot rely on a static value !
+For e.g., my Samsung device gives me a size 253 for the buffer, so I'm being able to **fast read around 60 pages** in one run (60 pages * 4 bytes each = 240 bytes, this includes some protocol overhead bytes).
+Please be aware that each device may have a different buffer size and you cannot rely on a static value I using !

 ### Write Command 0xA2h

+The WRITE command requires a block address, and writes 4 bytes of data into the addressed NTAG21x page.

+In the initial state of NTAG21x, the following memory pages are valid Addr parameters to the WRITE command.
+- page address 02h to 2Ch for NTAG213
+- page address 02h to 86h for NTAG215
+- page address 02h to E6h for NTAG216

+- Addressing a memory page beyond the limits above results in a NAK response from NTAG21x.
+Pages which are locked against writing cannot be reprogrammed using any write command.
+The locking mechanisms include static and dynamic lock bits as well as the locking of the configuration pages.

+The following conditions apply if part of the memory is password protected for write access:
+- if NTAG21x is in the ACTIVE state: writing to a page which address is equal or higher than AUTH0 results in a NAK response
+- if NTAG21x is in the AUTHENTICATED state: the WRITE command behaves like on a NTAG21x without access protection NTAG21x features tearing protected write operations to specific memory content.
+The following pages are protected against tearing events during a WRITE operation:
+- page 02h containing static lock bits
+- page 03h containing CC bits
+- page 28h containing the additional dynamic lock bits for the NTAG213
+- page 82h containing the additional dynamic lock bits for the NTAG215
+- page E2h containing the additional dynamic lock bits for the NTAG216

 ### Compatibility Write Command 0xA0h

+As this command is for usage with older infrastructure I don't explain it any further:

+*The COMPATIBILITY_WRITE command is implemented to guarantee interoperability with the established MIFARE Classic PCD infrastructure, in case of coexistence of ticketing and NFC applications.*

 ### Read Counter Command 0x39h